 Planning and Development Associate

-The Planning and Development Associate will assist in executing CEO’s national fund development strategy through research, grant writing, and collaboration with program staff on outreach and engagement strategies.
-The Planning and Development Associate will be responsible for a portfolio of CEO sites, including prospect research, drafting letters of inquiry/proposals, and coordinating reporting.
+The Planning and Development Associate will assist in executing CEO’s national fund development strategy through grant writing, drafting grant reports, prospect research, and collaboration with program staff on outreach and engagement strategies for a portfolio of CEO sites.

-The Planning and Development Associate will be highly organized and motivated to help attract, develop, and retain resources to sustain and grow the organization.
+The Planning and Development Associate will be highly organized and motivated to help attract, develop, and retain resources to sustain and grow the organization by drafting compelling written requests for funding.
 They will adopt CEO’s results-driven culture to manage a range of deadline-driven projects and promote our work and achievements to attract diverse funding opportunities.
 They will be adept at partnering with entry- to senior-level staff on high-stakes projects and enthusiastic about building support for reentry and workforce development across a wide range of audiences.

 Who We Are